|

 - Lien

-- A claim upon placed property to prevent sale or transfer until a debt is satisfied.
+- A claim against certain property owned by an Obligor to prevent sale or transfer until a debt is satisfied, typically an automobile.

 - Longarm statute